What You Need to Know About the Endangered Species Act

 Unfortunately, even when some species have met their target objectives, the species have not been quickly delisted.
 In some cases, this is due to political or special interest group intervention for various reasons.
 This is obviously frustrating to many stakeholder groups and not particularly conducive to conservation as it often causes parties to cease cooperating.
 To overcome this, it is important to use the best available science in decision making and to temper emotions so the best decisions for society can be made.

 Similar to any law or policy, the ESA has tradeoffs associated with it.
-It can impede business if actions that are considered to be take are related to business, and it can create a sense of distrust and fear among some stakeholders, which can impact their quality of life.
+Under some circumstances, an ESA listing can constrain certain business activity.
+Also, a listing or potential listing can create a sense of distrust and fear among some stakeholders, which can impact their quality of life.
 This fear can alter their behavior in ways that actually do harm to the recovery of a listed species.
 Additionally, when a species is listed, states must yield some control over the management of that species to the federal government.
 This is not always desirable for state agencies and government.
 Carrying out the ESA, as with any law, also costs money.
 In some cases, this has been significant, in other cases, very little funding has been applied to species recovery.
-As you might imagine, circumstances between any two species vary widely; therefore, so do costs, conflict, impacts, and outcomes.
+As you might imagine, circumstances between any two species vary widely; therefore, so do costs, conflict, impacts and outcomes.

 - 16 U.S.C. § 1532(6)